jglodek/gis-random-network/README.md

 	#list of edges
 	g.edges

-or for development:
+or for development of frontend:

-	shotgun grapviz.rb
+	shotgun run.rb
 	open web browser at http://localhost:9393/

+or for testing (rspec!) and development of library:

+	ruby test/jggraph-test.rb

 ### License